Tennessee Section 8 Housing

 To be eligible for Section 8 housing in Tennessee, you must meet certain requirements set by the U.S. Department of Housing and Urban Development (HUD).
 These requirements include:

-It's important to note that meeting these requirements does not guarantee that you will be approved for Section 8 housing.
-The program receives more applications than it has funding available, so there may be a waiting list for assistance.
+The Section 8 program receives more applications than it has funding available, so there may be a waiting list for assistance.

 What is the Maximum Amount of Rent That Section 8 Will Pay in Tennessee?